deniel980/data-engineering-streaming-pipeline/README.md

 ```

 **How it works:**
-- When the CSV is streamed multiple times, Kafka may receive duplicate messages
+- When the same CSV line is streamed multiple times, Kafka will receive duplicate messages
-- MongoDB rejects duplicate inserts based on the `rawMessage` unique constraint
+- MongoDB will reject duplicate inserts based on the `rawMessage` unique index constraint
 - The application handles `DuplicateKeyException` gracefully and continues processing subsequent messages
-- This ensures idempotent message processing even with Kafka message replay
+- This ensures idempotent processing of messages even with Kafka message replay

 ---

 ## 6. Documentation

-A separate PDF document describes:
+A separate PDF document describes the following:
-- System architecture and component interactions
+- System architecture and its component interactions
 - Design decisions and technology choices
 - Reflection on what worked well
 - Known limitations